-I have to make a confession – I used agar-agar for jellying for the first time in this vegan tofu cheesecake recipe.
+I have a confession to make – I used agar-agar for jellying for the first time in this vegan tofu cheesecake recipe.
 Incredible, right?!
 So, I was actually quite scared whether I’d succeed.

 Before I continue, I’d like to remind you not to forget to watch the tutorial video further down!